 Dates and sweets go together.
 And in anime, at least, the sweet of choice for sweethearts is the crÍpe: fried dough folded with cream or other fillings in the middle and various toppings, rather like a French pancake.
 For maximum Ship Tease

-, they'll take a bite of one another's crÍpes, thus completing an Indirect Kiss
+, they'll take a bite of one another's crÍpes, or even lick each other's crepes off each other's faces, thus completing an Indirect Kiss

 Compare to Sweetheart Sipping

 for the beverage version of this trope.
 Spaghetti Kiss

 is the common American (and slightly naughtier) variant.
 Despite the fruit's naturally sweet flavor, said crÍpes rarely use dates as filling.